Roofing dumpster rental in Southfield

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily on a standard bin; these materials punish a container not built for the load.
-We route a reinforced 30-yard low-wall unit with a heavier floor plate and ribbed sides: we cap the fill volume well below the visual rim to manage axle weight.
-Our lowboy transport ensures safe transit for these dense materials.
-We also offer a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
+For these jobs, we route a reinforced 30-yard container with a heavier floor plate: we cap the fill volume well below the visual rim so the axle weight stays legal.
+We set this low-wall unit using a lowboy.
+We also offer a general construction debris service for mixed loads at your site.

 Same-day Pickup for Fast Roof Project Turnover